galaxyxone/openlinks/README.md

 [![made-with-javascript](https://img.shields.io/badge/Made%20with-JavaScript-1f425f.svg)](https://www.javascript.com)
 [![](https://img.shields.io/badge/project-IPFS-blue.svg?style=flat-square)](https://ipfs.io/)

-## As long as your local IPFS node is running, it should work! https://openlinks.io
+## This is an in-progress intregration with Web3.Storage

 ## This repo is a work in progress- KNOWN BUGS BELOW!
 - React UI gets a little buggy when adding hyperlinks(not a big issue, better react)